Events Meet Phase-Shifting Digital Holography: Practical Acquisition, Theory, and Algorithms: Proposed method: FE-PSDH

 \textbf{Optics.} Figure~\ref{fig:impl} illustrates an optical implementation of the acquisition system in Fig.~\ref{fig:psdh}.
 The beam source was Thorlabs KLS635 of the wavelength $635$~nm; thus, the wavenumber was $k=2\pi/635$~rad/nm.
 The collimator lens converts the incident beam into the front-parallel beam; thus, the amplitude of $r$ was constant.
 Santec SLM-210, a reflection-type spatial light modulator~(SLM), serves as a phase shifter, which can modulate the phase of the incident reference beam pixel by pixel.
 We placed an iniVation DAVIS346, a hybrid EVS, at the sensor plane, which has the capability of recording monochrome frames and events.
 The specifications of the phase shifter and hybrid EVS are summarized in Table~\ref{tab:spec}.
 To reconstruct the full-complex wavefronts of three-dimensional objects, the \textit{pins} and \textit{ball} patterns were printed on OHP sheets and placed at distances of $z=270$~mm and $120$~mm from the EVS, respectively.
 The sizes of the printed objects were about $4 \times 4$~mm.

-\textbf{Algorithms.} We present pseudo codes of the analytical reconstruction method (Section~\ref{s4ss2}) and optimization-based method (Section~\ref{s4ss3}) in Algorithms~\ref{alg:analytical} and \ref{alg:optimization}, respectively.
+\textbf{Algorithms.} We present pseudo codes of the analytical reconstruction method (Section~\ref{s5ss2}) and optimization-based method (Section~\ref{s5ss3}) in Algorithms~\ref{alg:analytical} and \ref{alg:optimization}, respectively.
 In Algorithm~\ref{alg:analytical}, we used noisy $\tilde{h}_\mathrm{blur}$ and $\tilde{e}$ instead of noiseless $h_\mathrm{blur}$ and $e$.
 We estimated the oracle value $t_{\pi/2}$ and used the resulting value, denoted by $t_{\pi/2,\mathrm{anal}}$, as $t_{\pi/2}$.
 In Algorithm~\ref{alg:optimization}, we implemented the gradient descent \eqref{eq:4_3_gd} leveraging the autograd functionality~\cite{Baydin:17} in PyTorch.
 During the forward pass~(lines 5 and 6), non-differentiable operations were detached from the computational graph.
 The initial values $h_{0,\mathrm{opt}}[0]$ and $t_{\pi/2,\mathrm{opt}}[0]$ were sampled from the normal distribution $\mathcal{N}(0,1)$ and the uniform distribution $\mathcal{U}(0,t_\mathrm{sens})$, respectively~(line 3).
 We used the learning rates $\alpha_h=0.005$ and $\alpha_t=0.0005$.
 The maximum number of iterations $I$ was $2500$.
 In both Algorithms~\ref{alg:analytical} and \ref{alg:optimization}, we set $N=64$ and $C=0.15$.
+All the experiments were conducted on the computing environment listed in Table~\ref{tab:spec_pc}.
+Under these conditions, the computation times of Algorithms~\ref{alg:analytical} and \ref{alg:optimization} were $0.04$ and $18.00$~s, respectively.
+Thus, Algorithm~\ref{alg:analytical} is approximately $450$ times faster than Algorithm~\ref{alg:optimization}.